technosophos/common-chart/docs/index.md

 - Be careful when using functions that generate random data (like `common.fullname.unique`).
   They may trigger unwanted upgrades or have other side effects.

+In this document, we use `RELEASE-NAME` as the name of the release.

 ## Utilities

 ### `common.fullname`